vboulaye/deezer-artist-playlist-organizer/README.md

 - redirect url: https://localhost/auth/callback
 - tos url: https://localhost/tos

-then store the application id / secret in variables in `.env` at the root of the project. see .env.example for all the variables to be defined
+then store the application id  in variables in `.env` at the root of the project. see .env.example for all the variables to be defined